-How often do soldiers get mail at Fort Jackson?
+How often do soldiers get mail at Fort Leonard Wood?

 We pick-up and deliver mail each day the post office is open – withholding mail is a federal offense.
 The Fort Leonard Wood post office is small considering it caters to over 16,000 Soldiers and their families.
 It’s not uncommon for a Soldier to go a week or two without getting any mail and then get a bunch of letters in one day.